 Respect is defined as having due regard for the feelings, wishes, or rights of others.
 At our Colleges, we believe that all students should feel comfortable and safe within our community.
 We believe that working in partnership with both Colleges, we can be a powerful force for good.
+As members of this community, we have a responsibility to be role models to all students.
 In order to achieve this: